NEC Best of InfoComm Voting Open

-NEC Display Solutions of America, provider of commercial LCD display and projectorsolutions, announced today the start of public voting for its "Best of InfoComm" Award, bestowed on the best product or service at InfoComm 2011.
+NEC Display Solutions of America has announced the start of public voting for its "Best of InfoComm" Award, bestowed on the best product or service at InfoComm 2011.
 The winning exhibitor will be awarded $25,000 to the charity of its choice.

-InfoComm11 will take place on June 15-17 at the Orange County Convention Center in Orlando, Fla.
-NEC Display will exhibit in Booth No. 1901 at this premier conference of digital signage and other commercial audio-visual solutions.
+InfoComm11 will take place on June 15-17 at the Orange County Convention Center in Orlando, FL.

-Public voting for the award competition, sponsored by NEC Display Solutions, is open through May 13, 2011, at:
+Public voting for the award competition, sponsored by NEC Display Solutions, is open through May 13, by clicking here.

 The five entries with the most public votes will be announced at the NEC booth on June 15 and then judged by the following panel of industry leaders: